vossisboss/tutorial-series/Create-footer-for-all-pages.md

 ## Add a base app

 Now, you’re going to create a general-purpose app that you’ll call the `base` app.
-You’re creating this app is because the items you want to add to your footer are related, site-wide, and require a similar configuration.
 To generate the `base` app, run the command, `python manage.py startapp base`.

 After generating the `base` app, you must install it on your site.
-In your `portfoliosite/settings/base.py` file, add _"base"_ to the `INSTALLED_APPS` list.
+In your `mysite/settings/base.py` file, add _"base"_ to the `INSTALLED_APPS` list.

 ## Add social media links